-Blepharitis Care in New Tampa & New Port Richey, FL
+Blepharitis Care in Tampa & Trinity, FL

-Blepharitis can be roughly described either “eyelid dandruff” or “eyelid acne” depending on the factors causing your symptoms.
+Blepharitis can be roughly described as either “eyelid dandruff” or “eyelid acne” depending on the factors causing your symptoms.
 These two primary categories are generally referred to by where they originate on the eyelid:

 Anterior blepharitis develops along the row of eyelash roots on the outside edge of the eyelid.
 This form of blepharitis is often caused by seborrheic dermatitis, the same problem that produces dandruff; it also produces similar effects, including dry, flaky, scaly eyelid skin.
-Bacteria, viruses, mites and allergies are other causes of anterior blepharitis.
-This form of the disorder can cause additional issues such as loss of eyelashes, thickened eyelid margins and even a turning inward/outward of the eyelid.
+Bacteria, viruses, mites, and allergies are other causes of anterior blepharitis.
+This form of the disorder can cause additional issues such as loss of eyelashes, thickened eyelid margins, and even a turning inward/outward of the eyelid.

 Posterior blepharitis originates on the inside of the eyelid.
 It is often a result of meibomian gland dysfunction (MGD), a blockage that occurs in the meibomian glands that are supposed to provide lubricating oils for your eye’s tear film.
 This dysfunction not only causes the crusting and thickened eyelid margins of blepharitis, but it can also be a prime factor in chronic dry eye.
 The sebaceous glands of the eyelid can also develop problems, leading to rosacea symptoms in the eyelid.
 If a gland becomes infected, you may even experience a painful lump known as a stye.

 How Our Tampa and Trinity Optometrists Can Help